yamankatby/react-native-everywhere/pages/index.md

 # Introduction

-I love React Native, who doesn't?!
-(Actually, I have an answer 👉 "🐦'ers" 😜).
+I love React Native, who doesn't?! (actually, I have an answer 👉 "🐦'ers" 😜).
 It's a fantastic library to write an app once (using the great library, [React](https://reactjs.org/)) and run it on both 🍎 iOS and 🤖 Android.
 Wait a second, what if it's more than that?!!

 ## React Native everywhere